any-docs/css/content/guides/colors/using_relative_colors/index.md

 sidebar: cssref
 ---

-The [CSS colors module](/guides/Colors) defines **relative color syntax**, which allows a CSS {{cssxref("&lt;color&gt;")}} value to be defined relative to another color.
+The [CSS colors module](/guides/Colors) defines **relative color syntax**, which allows a CSS `&lt;color&gt;` value to be defined relative to another color.
 This is a powerful feature that enables the programmatic creation of complements to existing colors — such as lighter, darker, saturated, semi-transparent, or inverted variants — enabling more effective color palette creation.

 This article explains relative color syntax, shows what the different options are, and looks at some illustrative examples.